kaloyanninov/Kaloyans-hackpad/README.md

 # Kaloyans-hackpad
-a mini keyboar for shortcuts
+a mini keyboard for shortcuts